Neat-Lang/neat/doc/compilerbase.md

 ## Introduction

-In order to avoid circular compiler dependencies, `cx.base` contains a `CompilerBase` class that is implemented in `main` and passed through to all compiler calls.
+In order to avoid circular compiler dependencies, `neat.base` contains a `CompilerBase` class that is implemented in `main` and passed through to all compiler calls.